-Am I the only broken person who has come to Jerry’s memorial?
+Am I the only broken person who has come to Tom’s memorial?
 No. I look around.
 We must be many frazzled people, mostly related, to have traveled to this remote place to stand here and express so little loss.
 We are upbeat.
-We laugh at the jokes and funny stories that Jerry requested.
-This is what he wanted, what he told Annie.
+We laugh at the jokes and funny stories that Tom requested.
+This is what he wanted, what he told Ruthie.

 Dan used to talk about how no one cried when his little sister Vicky died of a mild case of measles back before we had vaccinations.
 Vicky was eight.
 Dan was a teenager and he was scolded for crying at Vicky’s funeral where virtually the whole town turned out for this beloved little girl—neighbors and friends and teachers and aunts and uncles and cousins, and strangers even, all heartbroken and stoic—and not one tear for their great loss, except Dan’s.

-Above all, don’t disrespect Annie, I say to myself Saturday, holding back my feelings, following her plan.
+Above all, don’t disrespect Ruthie, I say to myself Saturday, holding back my feelings, following her plan.
 I’m sincere, but I don’t tell a joke, I haven’t the heart for it.
-Sorry, Jerry.
-I hug Annie.
+Sorry, Tom.
+I hug Ruthie.
 I attempt peace with some sibs, coming from my disheveled place, feeling raw, not exactly sorting reality from unreality and wondering if they can.

 Dan had told me: “All those Germans in my family stood around dry eyed and strong jawed and told me to pull myself together, to stop being a sissy.
 I knew they loved Vicky, they delighted in her!
 But showing feelings was verboten, and I was not like them.”

 “No!
 You were a baby!”
-I tell Jerry when I learn he was in Korea.
+I tell Tom when I learn he was in Korea.
 “Dan had to lie about his age to get the army to let him go to Korea.”

 Sort the bodies, no crying allowed.

 I feel an escalating anger as the weekend progresses.
-Jerry was here and now he is gone…They are all gone.
-Jerry.
+Tom was here and now he is gone…They are all gone.
+Tom.
 Vicky.
 Her parents: Emma and Skip.
 Dan.